 The hospitality center will be built on a currently empty lot on the northwest corner of the Kootenai Health campus.
 It will have easy access to walking trails and a shuttle service to take guest to various campus locations.
 Guests will stay at the hospitality center free of charge or at a greatly reduced rate.

 What inspired this project?

-This project was inspired by a shared desire between Kootenai Health, CCF and RMHC to ensure access to care and provide outstanding support services for patients and families from around the Inland Northwest.
+This project was inspired by a shared desire between Kootenai Health, Community Cancer Fund (CCF) and RMHC to ensure access to care and provide outstanding support services for patients and families from around the Inland Northwest.

 Kootenai Health has experienced significant overall growth in the last five years.
 That has included a new Level III Neonatal Intensive Care Unit, an expanded Family Birth Center, and enhanced services for pediatric, cancer, cardiovascular, orthopedic and neurosurgery patients.
 As Kootenai Health has expanded services, the hospital has seen a dramatic increase in patients seeking treatment from outside Kootenai County.
 This has caused the hospital to consider how to address the complex needs of out-of-town patients.

 For many years patients and their families have had access to lodging at the Walden House, an eight-bedroom home located on Kootenai’s campus.
 The need for overnight lodging continues to grow and the Walden House has limited capacity and accessibility.
 When Kootenai began exploring additional lodging options, they connected with the CCF, a local non-profit organization that has seen unprecedented fundraising success in its first three years.
 These two organizations began exploring a collaborative effort to build a new lodging facility for adult and pediatric patients and their families.
 RMHC joined their efforts, providing additional expertise in hospitality and family support services.